dots-tb/LOLIcon/README.md

 A  small onscreen console that runs from the kernel level.
 So it probably won't crash games as many certain user plugins do.
 It also removes dependency of kuio.

-(Also some advice, use ioPlus which allows you to use normal sceIo functions in user plugins <https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/ioPlus/ioPlus-0.1>).
+(Also some advice FOR DEVS, use ioPlus which allows you to use normal sceIo functions in user plugins <https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/ioPlus/ioPlus-0.1>).

 Oh yeah, and it adds 500mhz (aka real overclocking).
 Enjoy...The kernel level allows for more options in regards to overclocking.